jayadev133/Linux-IPC-Semaphores/README.md

 # PROGRAM:
 ```
-DEVELOPED BY:P.ADITYA NAGA SAI
+DEVELOPED BY:	JAYADEV PALLINTI
-REGISTER NO: 212223110036
+REGISTER NO: 	212223240058
 ```
 ## Write a C program that implements a producer-consumer system with two processes using Semaphores.